ankenyr/jellyfin-youtube-metadata-plugin/README.md

 1. If performed correctly you will see a plugin named YoutubeMetadata in `Admin -> Dashboard -> Advanced -> Plugins`.

+# Helper Tools

+## Media Copy
+This script will copy a library but all video media will be replaced with a 10 second video using the testsrc filter.

 ### Donations
 If this plugin helps you, please consider a donation!
 You can use my [ko-fi](https://ko-fi.com/ankenyr) link.